 The PXE boot process uses DHCP to find the TFTP boot server.
 The Uyuni Server can act as such a TFTP boot server and Cobbler can generate the content for it.
+The DHCP server can be configured directly, or you can use the DHCPd formula.

-You must have administrative access to the network's DHCP server.
+To configure DHCP directly, you must have administrative access to the network's DHCP server.
 Edit the DHCP configuration file so that it points to the Uyuni Server as the TFTP boot server:

-Procedure: Example for Configuring the ISC DHCP Server
+Procedure: Configuring the ISC DHCP Server Directly

-1. On the DHCP server, as root, open the /etc/dhcpd.conf file.

-2. Append a new class with options for performing PXE boot installation.
+- 1. On the DHCP server, as root, open the /etc/dhcpd.conf file. - 2.
+Append a new class with options for performing PXE boot installation.
 For example:

 '''

 allow booting;

 allow bootp;

+option arch code 93 = unsigned integer 16;

-class "PXE"
+class "PXE" {

-{match if substring(option vendor-class-identifier, 0, 9) = "PXEClient";
+match if substring(option vendor-class-identifier, 0, 9) = "PXEClient";

 next-server 192.168.2.1;

+if option arch = 00:07 {

+filename "grub/grub.efi";

+} else {

-filename "pxelinux.0";}
+filename "pxelinux.0";

+}

+}

 '''